-Concern about COVID-19 is understandable and appropriate.
-Colorado Hospital Association is committed to assisting its member hospitals and health systems in preparing for the possibility that the virus may eventually spread to the state, and will update this page regularly as the situation surrounding COVID-19 in Colorado evolves.
+The COVID-19 pandemic has caused concerns worldwide.
+Colorado Hospital Association is committed to assisting its member hospitals and health systems in responding to the unique and urgent needs related to the pandemic, and will update this page regularly as the situation surrounding COVID-19 in Colorado evolves.

 For questions or more information, contact Lyle Moore Jr., CHA director of hospital emergency preparedness at 720.330.6043.
 For media inquiries, contact Julie Lonborg, CHA senior vice president of communications and media relations at 720.330.6019.

 Session One – Pearls and Best Practices of COVID-19 Inpatient Care (11.18.20)

 Session Two – Drawing the Lines for Critical Care: Does Your Patient Need an ICU?
 (11.20.20)

 Session Three – Emergent Care of Patients with COVID-19 (11.23.20)